JenukGilesIIT/Group4EdgeAI/README.md

 The models can not be uploaded due to the upload size limit constraints

 Motion_detect.ipynb contains the motion detection script for the model.

+Web app is built using React JS and it connects to the python script running the model.
+When an accident is detected, it will send the data to the web app.
+Web app is refreshing itself constantly(every 10 seconds) and will update the ui